pomm-project/Foundation/README.md

 ## Sessions, clients and poolers

 The `Session` instance is the keystone of Foundation.
 It is a client manager for the database connection handler.
 A client is a class that needs to interact with the database.
+It registers to the Session so the session injects into it.
+As soon as a client is registered, it gets access to the database connection and all other clients in the same time.
+Furthermore, the session does shutdown all the clients properly when going down which may be useful if clients rely on database structure (prepared queries, temporary tables etc.).

 All model files are in a way clients of a session.
-By example, prepared statements are clients of a session.
-To be able to do its job it needs to do the following:

- * Check if a prepared query already exist
- * If not, instantiate a PreparedQuery and register as client to the session.
- * Execute the query.

-This is a bit complicated, in order to make developers life a bit more easy, interactions between clients and session may be delegated to dedicated poolers.
-All the following steps then become:
+By example, converter classes or prepared statements are clients of a session.
+To use a client from the session, call the `$session->getClient()` method.
+The problem here is that when no client is found, null is returned.
+To manage clients creation in the pool, `ClientPooler` can be registered.
+Most of the time, they check in the pool to see if the asked client is registered, if not they instantiate it, register it and send it back.
+It is possible to ask for a client through a `ClientPooler` using `$session->getClientUsingPooler()` method.

 ```php
 <?php